Bruderjulian/PathSage/README.md

 # UnPathify

-A lightweight utility library for manipulating and accessing nested objects and arrays using path notation.
+An advanced library for manipulating and accessing nested objects and arrays using path notation.
 With features like path tokenization, rudimentary caching and simple configuration, **UnPathify** makes working with nested data more efficient and easy-to-use.

 ## Table of Contents